 When packages on a client are locked, Uyuni Server may not be able to correctly determine the set of applicable patches.
-When this occurs, package updates will be available in the Web UI, but will not appear on the client, and attempts to update the client will fail.
+When this occurs, package updates are available in the WebUI, but do not appear on the client, and attempts to update the client fail.
 Check package locks and exclude lists to determine if packages are locked or excluded on the client.